RayOfSunDull/knot/README.md

     "FileExplorer": "your-preferred-file-explorer",
 }
 ```
 The string passed to each setting must be the name of the **command line utility** that opens the appropriate program.
 Currently it's not possible to configure your commands to accept extra options for the viewers.
-If you're going to change this file, do not delete any of the fields, because then knot will not use the default (to be fixed).

 ### Roadmap
-* Fix the above mentioned config bug
 * Allow for more configurable viewer commands
 * Perhaps refactor to get rid of duplicate code
 * Use gopdf library instead of imagemagick and ghostscript external tools